hucker/pathql/AI_CONTEXT.md

 ### Fixtures

-- Inside of fixtures thre should be a comment for # Arrange at the start of the fixtures
+- Inside of fixtures there should be a comment for # Arrange at the start of the fixtures
 - If there is code after the yield there should be a # Teardown comment

 ### Test Comments
 - Test modules should have at least a short one line description of the module
-- Test functions should have at least a short one line descrition of the test.
+- Test functions should have at least a short one line description of the test.

 ### Inline Example